Get Started

 - Clinic.

-You can also choose a Federally Qualified Health Center (FQHC) or a Rural Health Clinic (RHC) as your PCP.
-These health centers are located in areas that do not have many health care services.
+You can also choose a Federally Qualified Health Center (FQHC) or a Rural Health Clinic (RHC) as your doctor These health centers are in areas that do not have many health care services.

-You must pick a PCP within 30 days of enrolling in the Alliance.
-If you do not, the Alliance will assign you to a PCP.
-To find a PCP near you, go to the online Provider Directory or call Member Services.
+You must pick a doctor within 30 days of enrolling with the Alliance.
+If you do not, we will assign you a doctor.
+To find a doctor near you, go to the online Provider Directory or call Member Services.
 We are here to help.

-You should see your PCP for a new patient exam within 120 days (4 months) of becoming an Alliance member.
+You should see your doctor for a new patient exam within 120 days (4 months) of becoming an Alliance member.

-Call or make an appointment to see your PCP first when you need medical care.
-Your PCP can do many things for you, such as:
+Call or make an appointment to see your doctor first when you need medical care.
+Your doctor can do many things for you, such as:

 - Guide all of your health care.